Design & Technology (D&T)

 - development of advanced workshop process skills

-Secondary Three students are primed for the standards required for National Exam through their exposure to the abridged version of the design journal and processes.
+Secondary Three students are primed for the standards required for national examinations through their exposure to the abridged version of the design journal and processes.
 These allow them to be better equipped to do well when they are at Secondary Four.
 The main activities at Secondary Three involve the following:

 - advance knowledge of the design processes through an assigned theme

-- technologies areas of Structures, Mechanisms, Electricity and Electronics.
+- technological areas of Structures, Mechanisms, Electricity and Electronics.

 - essential marking skills involving the use of specialised equipment in the D&T workshop